 The resource selection problem requires selecting the feasible resource tuple that maximizes the provider's ability to accept future requests.
 However, in our setting, the resources required for a given tuple depend not just on the tuple itself, but also on the specific allocation.
-For instance, consider a tuple $\langle 4, 200 \rangle$ requiring 4 VMs each with 200 Mbps of network bandwidth to other VMs.
+As an example, consider a tuple $\langle 4, 200 \rangle$ requiring 4 VMs each with 200 Mbps of network bandwidth to other VMs.
 If all these VMs are allocated on a single physical machine, no bandwidth is required on the network link for the machine.
-On the other hand, if two of the VMs are allocated on one machine and two on another machine, the bandwidth required on their network links is 400 Mbps (2\200 Mbps).
+On the other hand, if two of the VMs are allocated on one machine and two on another machine, the bandwidth required on the network links between them is 400 Mbps (2200 Mbps).

-To address this, we use the allocation algorithm to convert each feasible resource tuple to a utilization vector capturing the utilization of physical resources in the datacenter after the tuple has been allocated.
+To address this, we use the above allocation algorithm to convert each feasible resource tuple to a utilization vector capturing the utilization of physical resources in the datacenter after the tuple has been allocated.
 Specifically, where U is a vector with the utilization of all datacenter resources, i.e., all physical machines and links.
-Hence, the vector cardinality d is the total number of machines and links in the datacenter.
-For a machine k, $u_k$ is the fraction of the VM slots on the machine that are occupied while for a link k, $u_k$ is the fraction of the link's capacity that has been reserved for the VMs that have been allocated.
+The vector cardinality d is the total number of machines and links in the datacenter.
+For a machine k, u_k is the fraction of the VM slots on the machine that are occupied while for a link k, u_k is the fraction of the link's capacity that has been reserved for the allocated VMs.

-$$\operatorname{Allocation}(\langle N, B \rangle) \to U = \langle u_1, \dots, u_d \rangle,$$
+$$Allocation(\langle N, B \rangle) \to U = \langle u_1, \dots, u_d \rangle,$$

-Overall, given the set of utilization vectors corresponding to the feasible tuples, we are interested in minimizing the number of rejected requests in the future.
-This problem has been studied in various contexts, such as online ad allocation [35], online routing and admission control in virtual circuit networks [36], etc. Depending on the context, one can show that different cost functions (that measure the cost for accepting a request or allocation) yield optimal scheduling for different resource allocation models [37].
-We experimented with a number of such cost functions and found that associating a feasible tuple with a cost function reflecting the resource imbalance it causes performs significantly better in terms of minimizing rejected requests.
-In our setting, resource imbalance translates to choosing the utilization vector that balances the capacity left on resources after the request has been allocated.
-Precisely, our heuristic aims to optimize the following across all resources minimize $$\sum{j=1}^d (1-u_j)^2.$$
+Overall, given the set of utilization vectors corresponding to the feasible tuples, the objective is to select the resource tuple that will minimize the number of rejected requests in the future.
+This problem has been studied in various contexts, such as online ad allocation [8] and online routing and admission control in virtual circuit networks [19].
+Depending on the context, one can show that different cost functions (that measure the cost for accepting a request) yield optimal scheduling for different request allocation models [3].
+We experimented with a number of such cost functions and found that a cost function that captures the resource imbalance caused by the allocation of a resource tuple performs very well in terms of minimizing rejected requests.
+In our setting, minimizing resource imbalance translates to choosing the utilization vector that balances the capacity left across all resources after the request has been allocated.
+Precisely, our selection heuristic aims to minimize the following